 Previously configured policies are listed including system defined defaults.
-Depending on your level of access,
+Depending on your level of access, you may Edit (), View (), or Delete () a policy.

-- Step 2 Choose Add (a)Add IKEv2 Policy to create a new policy. - Step 3 Enter a Name for this policy.
+- Step 2 Choose Add (+)Add IKEv2 Policy to create a new policy. - Step 3 Enter a Name for this policy.